TNT-JEFFERSON/TERRENEITOR/⚒️ Mobility management/README.md

 # Models

-In this directory, you will also find all the information regarding our 3D printed models, designed and printed by us.
+Now, we will talk about all the information regarding our 3D printed models, designed and printed by us.

 ## Adapter for the wheels